Co-Founder & Chief Administrative Officer

 As co-founder Nancy has been a part of Wilderness Treatment Center since the very beginning in 1983.
 She and her late husband John have established a quality of care that is expected for each and every patient that comes through the program for the past 32 years.
 As co-owner and administrator, Nancy not only works closely with all staff, but knows each patient very well and is committed to helping these young men on the road to recovery.

 Matt Brekke is the Director of Operations and is tasked with overall strategic and operational responsibility for the facilities operations, business and marketing initiatives.
 Matt grew up on the facility with his two younger brothers since the age of 7.
 He recently returned to WTC from a 15 year career in Denver, CO having worked in multiple marketing and business leadership positions as well as his own consulting company.

-Director of Admissions, Counselor, L.A.C.
+Director of Referral Relations, Counselor, L.A.C.